johnowl/johnowl.github.io/_posts/2021-09-22-como-usar-o-micronaut-data-jdbc.md

 )
 ```

-Veja as tabelas criadas e dados adicionaos no PostgreSQL:
+Veja as tabelas criadas e dados adicionados no PostgreSQL:

 ```text
 postgres=# select * from public.user;